-Several assumptions were made in developing the monitoring plan.
+Several assumptions were made in developing the Monitoring Plan.
 These include:

-- Dredging will occur within the Fisheries and Oceans Canada allowable activity window (July 16 to September 14) (DFO 2023) to reduce the risk of harm to fish during spawning. - Based on the short duration of the project and on the naturally high turbidity of the river, a sediment curtain is not considered essential for dredging in these areas.
-Due to the strong currents in the river and the large size of Dredge Area A, a sediment curtain would be ineffective and potentially unsafe.
-A sediment curtain also cannot be used in Dredge Area B due to the large size of the Hay River and the potential of disrupting ongoing boat traffic.
-Curtains in strong currents tend to drag along the bottom, which results in more sediment being released, rising the turbidity levels in the water.
-TSS is the only water quality parameter that will be monitored in real time.
+- Dredging will occur within the Fisheries and Oceans Canada allowable activity window (July 16 to September 14) (DFO 2023) to reduce the risk of harm to fish during spawning.
+At the time of this submission, the GNWT-INF is pursuing an earlier start to the dredging window with Fisheries and Oceans Canada (DFO), based on feedback and local knowledge through engagement. - Based on the short duration of the project and on the naturally high turbidity of the river, a turbidity curtain is not considered essential for dredging in these areas.
+Due to the strong currents in the river and the large size of Dredge Area A, a turbidity curtain would be ineffective and potentially unsafe.
+A turbidity curtain is not anticipated to be used in Dredge Area B due to the shallow water, and vessel and fish movement considerations.
+Turbidity curtains can drag along the bottom, which results in more sediment being released, increasing the turbidity levels in the water.
+Turbidity curtains will remain as an adaptive management strategy though, in the event site conditions change, new information becomes available or nephelometric turbidity units (NTU) monitoring becomes problematic.
+NTU is the only water quality parameter that will be monitored in real time and will be converted to TSS (mg/L) using the correlation curve developed prior to project commencement in 2024.
 Metals and other parameters that require laboratory analysis cannot be managed in real time.

-- Dredged material will be stockpiled 30 m or more from any watercourse (refer to the sediment and erosion control plan for details, Associated 2023b). - Surficial sediment chemistry in the Hay River, as evaluated in 2018 and 2023 (discussed in greater detail in Section 2.3), is representative of the sediment that will be dredged. - The stockpile dewatering rate is expected to match the rate of water infiltrating onto underlaying soils, and thus excess water in sumps is not expected.
-If excess water is present and does not infiltrate, and is near sump capacity, the water will be collected from sumps (i.e., water collected from dewatering stockpiles).
-It is expected that this excess water would have low levels of contamination and meet applicable water quality guidelines, based on preliminary sediment chemistry results. - Dredged material will be stockpiled at multiple properties on Vale Island; the stockpiles will be contained using berms, and water will be managed through sumps and infiltration to the ground. - Water runoff will meet the guidelines (since preliminary analyses met the guidelines for soils).
+- The dredged material will be stockpiled 30 m or more from any watercourse (for details, refer to the Sediment and Erosion Control Plan in Associated 2023b). - Surficial sediment chemistry in the Hay River, as evaluated in 2018 and 2023 (discussed in greater detail in Section 2.3), is representative of the sediment that will be dredged. - The stockpile dewatering rate is expected to match the rate of water infiltrating onto underlying soils, and thus, excess water in sumps is not expected.
+If excess water is present and does not infiltrate, and is near sump capacity, the water will be collected from sumps (i.e., water collected from dewatering stockpiles) and/or will be pumped off under the direction of an environmental professional.
+Note that pump-offs may occur only with GNWT-INF approval, in coordination with a Water Licence inspector, after submission and approval of a specific pump-off plan. - Dredged material will be stockpiled at multiple properties on Vale Island; the stockpiles will be contained using berms, and water will be managed through sumps and infiltration to the ground. - Water runoff will meet the guidelines (since preliminary analyses met the guidelines for soils).

-The monitoring plan is meant to be adaptive and allow for changes based on new information or changing conditions.
+The monitoring plan is meant to be adaptive and allow for changes based on new information or changing site conditions.
 The plan is a working document, with ongoing review from qualified professionals, using adaptive management practices (as discussed in Section 4).